Bryan Teixeira

-Bryan Silva Teixeira Jr. (born 1 September 2000) is a professional footballer who plays as a winger for Austrian club Sturm Graz.
+Bryan Alberto Silva Teixeira Jr. (born 1 September 2000) is a professional footballer who plays as a winger for Austrian club Sturm Graz.
 Born in France, he plays for the Cape Verde national team.

 Career

-On 17 July 2019, Teixeira signed his first professional contract with Clermont Foot.
+On 17 July 2019, Teixeira signed his first professional contract with Clermont.
 He made his professional debut with Clermont in a 1–0 Ligue 2 win over on 2 November 2019.

-He spent the second half of the 2019–20 season on loan at US Concarneau.
+He spent the second half of the 2019–20 season on loan at Concarneau.
 He made five appearances in Championnat National before the season was abandoned due to the COVID-19 pandemic.

-In June 2020, he joined US Orléans, newly relegated to Championnat National, on a season-long loan.
+In June 2020, he joined Orléans, newly relegated to Championnat National, on a season-long loan.

 On 31 August 2021, he joined Austrian club Austria Lustenau on loan for the 2021–22 season.
 On 30 June 2022, Teixeira returned to Austria Lustenau on a permanent basis and signed a contract until the summer of 2024.

-On 7 January 2023, Teixeira joined SK Sturm Graz on a contract until 2026.
+On 7 January 2023, Teixeira joined Sturm Graz on a contract until 2026.
+On 1 February 2024, Teixeira was loaned by 1.
+FC Magdeburg in Germany.
+The loan was extended for the 2024–25 season.